 Effect of comorbid neuropsychiatric disorders on children and adolescents undergoing surgery for moderate and severe congenital heart disease Aug.
 25, 2020 Children and adolescents with moderate or severe CHD and NPD who undergo cardiac surgery incur longer hospital stays and higher charges.
 Recognizing and addressing the underlying NPDs may be important to improve postoperative progression for children and adolescents with CHD hospitalized for cardiac surgery.
 Read full text

-Tracking the burden, distribution, and impact of Post-COVID conditions in diverse populations for children, adolescents, and adults (Track PCC): passive and active surveillance protocols Aug.
-29, 2024 Read more
+Tracking the burden, distribution, and impact of Post-COVID conditions in diverse populations for children, adolescents, and adults (Track PCC): passive and active surveillance protocols.
+BMC Public Health 24, 2345 (2024).
+Aug.
+29, 2024 Read full text

 Young adults with congenital heart disease heading to college: Are college health centers and providers prepared?
 Oct.
 1, 2023 This study highlights some challenges to providing care to students with chronic conditions like CHD.
 More collaborative relationships with specialists may be critical to ensuring that all the care needs of chronic disease students are met on college campuses.
 Read full text